Status and phase

 Diagnosis of acute promyelocytic leukemia.

 Receiving immunosuppression therapy, with the exception of prednisone ≤ 10mg/d, for the treatment or prophylaxis of GVHD.
-If the patient has been on immunosuppressant treatment or prophylaxis for GVHD, the treatment must have been discontinued at least 14 days prior to study treatment and there must be no evidence of Grade ≥ 2 GVHD.
+If the patient has been on immunosuppressant treatment or prophylaxis for GVHD, the treatment must have been discontinued at least 14 days prior to study treatment initiation and there must be no evidence of Grade ≥ 2 GVHD.

 Clinically significant cardiovascular disease including: